Dezzmeister/tsengcoin/docs/Node-Setup-Steps.md

 cargo build-headless-cl
 ```

-See [config.toml](../tsengcoin-core/.cargo/config.toml) for more build options.
-Because our test net nodes are running in a server environment without a desktop, they are missing many of the graphical libraries needed to link the GUI application, and they can only run the core client in headless mode.
+_See [config.toml](../tsengcoin-core/.cargo/config.toml) for more build options.
+Because our test net nodes are running in a server environment without a desktop, they are missing many of the graphical libraries needed to link the GUI application, and they can only run the core client in headless mode._

+The release binary will be in `tsengcoin-core/target/release`.